o3de/o3de.org/content/docs/user-guide/gems/reference/debug/remote-tools.md

 The **Remote Tools Gem** works by implementing the IRemoteTools interface in AzFramework.
 Given the Gem is intended for debug purposes, this registration is compiled out for RELEASE builds.

 {{< note >}}
-**Remote Tools Gem** behavior, which includes Lua IDE debugging, is disabled in Release builds.
+**Remote Tools Gem** behavior, which includes Lua IDE debugging, is disabled in release builds.
 {{< /note >}}

 ## IRemoteTools API